open-contracting-extensions/ocds_subcontracting_extension/README.md

   * `SubcontractingTerms.competitiveMaximumPercentage`
   * `SubcontractingTerms.competitiveMinimumPercentage`
   * `Subcontracting.subcontracts`
-* Update descriptions for eForms:
+* Update field descriptions to allow the `Subcontracting` object to be used in the context of bids:
   * `Subcontracting`
   * `Subcontracting.description`
   * `Subcontracting.value`